mattermost/mattermost-test-management/data/test-cases/plugins/zoom/general/Meeting_in_threads.md

 ---
 # (Required) Ensure all values are filled up
-name: "Create a Zoom meeting in the threads on MM."
+name: "Create a meeting on the threads view"
 status: Active
 priority: Normal
 folder: General